Amazon Travel Itinerary- By Day

 We will have the opportunity to debrief and share our experience of the plant ceremony with the Achuar Shamans.
 There will be reintegration time to recover from our medicine journey.

 We’ll visit the Achuar community learn about their culture and share a feast.

-After saying goodbye to our hosts we will take the canoe back to the Lodge.
-There will be time for swimming in the river.
+There may be time for swimming in the river.
 There is a good chance you’ll be able to swim with pink dolphins found in the river!

 October 20, Saturday (Day 9):

-After an early breakfast, there will be time to pack and prepare for our departure from the Amazon.
+After an early breakfast, there will be time to prepare for our departure from the Amazon.

-Begin the journey out of the Amazon rainforest traveling by canoe and small plane back to Shell.
+We will then journey out of the Amazon rainforest, traveling by canoe and small plane back to Shell.

-Once we’re on the ground, we’ll drive to our accommodations at Runahuasi Family Stay, where we will have dinner.
+Once we’re on the ground, we’ll drive back to our accommodations at Hostal El Jardin.